sruthiviswanadham/DS_Module16/Ex20-AVL-Tree---Deletion.md

 Program to find and display the priority of the operator in the given Postfix expression.

-Developed by :  P JESHWANTH KUMAR
+Developed by :  V Sai Sruthi
-RegisterNumber:  212223240114
+RegisterNumber:  212223100069

 node * Delete(node *T,int x)